logan-pearce/LOFTI/README.md

 ## Author
-The project was completed by Logan Pearce (http://www.loganpearcescience.com), under the mentorship of Howard Isaacson, during the Berkeley SETI Research Center internship in summer 2018 (https://seti.berkeley.edu/Internship.html)
+The project was completed by Logan Pearce (http://www.loganpearcescience.com), under the mentorship of Dr Adam Krau at the University of Texas at Austin.

 ## Acknowledgments